tidev/winreglib/README.md

 # Windows Registry Utility Library

-A library for querying the Windows Registry.
+A library for querying and watching the Windows Registry.

 ## Prerequisites